 - For the chat feature, you can use Sendbird or TalkJS.

-- There are some marketplace software options like Magento, Multimerch, CS-Cart, ect., that can help with multi-vendor marketplace development in the first place.
+- There are some marketplace software options like Magento, Multimerch, CS-Cart, etc., that can help with multi-vendor marketplace development.

 So now that you know how to create a marketplace website let’s summarize the main steps you should take up to start an online marketplace:

-- Decide on what is a marketplace website type for you — for goods or services.
+- Decide on what is a marketplace website type is right for you — goods or services.

 - Choose a form of trade (B2B, B2C, C2C).